OpenZeppelin/ethernaut-leaderboard/README.md

 - run `yarn leaderboard:oldCrawler` successfully, writing the network-by-network `${network.name}PlayersBoard`'s

 **If you're OZ**, it's crawled its crawl and populated historical data already, right up to a very recent block indeed.
-Check it out in `/client/leaderboard/utils/networkDetails` > `"fromBlock"` for each network.
+Check it out in `utils/networkDetails` > `"fromBlock"` for each network.

 ## All the cron job needs to do is trigger this right here:

 - run `yarn leaderboard:triggerNextCrawl` to populate each ${network.name}PlayersBoard with new entries & write the global leaderboard

 ...as often as you like.
-A draft of this `.yml` file is contained in the `/client/leaderboard` directory as `crondraft.yml`.
+A draft of this `.yml` file is contained in `crondraft.yml`.

 **NB.** *_Be sure to initialise `allPlayersBoard.json` and `newPlayersBoard.js` with an empty array `[]` if starting from scratch.*